How do credit cards work?

 Pros and cons of credit cards

 Credit cards are often, rightly, demonised.
 Used wrong, they're debt cards that cause nightmares.
-Yet equally debit cards (ie, bank cards) are debt cards too for those who are overdrawn and use them wrong.
+Yet equally debit cards (the card linked to a bank account) are debt cards too for those who are overdrawn and use them wrong.
 Plus these days, with 40% APR overdrafts, debit cards can be far costlier than credit cards.

 If you don't have a credit card because you've been burnt in the past, or don't trust yourself with one, then don't touch them.
 Don't read on.
 Stop here.
 Yet if you don't have one because you just think they're all bad, think again as you could be giving up important protections.